DataDog/kong-plugin-ddtrace/README.md

-# Datadog APM Plugin for Kong
+# Kong Plugin for Datadog APM
 [![codecov](https://codecov.io/github/DataDog/kong-plugin-ddtrace/graph/badge.svg?token=htSU1hFalA)](https://codecov.io/github/DataDog/kong-plugin-ddtrace)

-This plugin adds Datadog tracing to Kong.
-It was originally based on the [zipkin plugin](https://github.com/Kong/kong-plugin-zipkin), although it is now significantly modified for Datadog-specific functionality.
+The `kong-plugin-ddtrace` is a Datadog APM plugin designed to integrate seamlessly with the Kong Gateway.
+This plugin enables detailed tracing of requests passing through Kong, providing insights into the performance and behavior of your APIs.

+## Features

+- **Detailed Tracing**: Capture and report trace data to the Datadog Agent, allowing you to monitor and diagnose performance issues in real-time.
+- **Real-Time Monitoring**: Integrate with Datadog to monitor API performance and diagnose issues in real-time.
+- **Configurable**: Supports a wide range of configuration options to tailor tracing to your specific needs.
+- **Compatibility**: Works with various Kong deployment environments, including Kubernetes.

-## Compatibility
+## Getting Started

+> [!IMPORTANT]
-This plugin is compatible with Kong Gateway `v2.x` and `v3.x`.
+> This plugin is compatible with Kong Gateway `v3.5+`.
-The oldest version tested is `v2.0.5` and the newest is `v3.6.1`
+> For older version of Kong, please use [v0.2.2](https://github.com/DataDog/kong-plugin-ddtrace/releases/tag/v0.2.2) or older versions.

+### Prerequisites

+- Kong Gateway installed and running.
+- Datadog Agent installed and configured.
+- API key for Datadog.

-## Installation
+### Installation

-This plugin can be installed using `luarocks`.

 ```bash
 luarocks install kong-plugin-ddtrace
 ```

-## Usage
+### Usage

 Kong Admin API:

 ```bash